jdlien/unifi-protect-viewer/README.md

 ## Building

-Install all dependencies with the `npm install` or `npm i` command.
+Install all dependencies with `npm install`.
 After this you can build the application yourself for your needed platform.

 For some platforms there are scripts inside the package.json.